Guidance for follow up

 - inadvertent ingestion of gluten – it is important that patients know about how to make the right food choices when eating in and out of the home.
 Contamination during preparation of food at home can also be a problem for people with coeliac disease.
 Read more about selecting safe foods and reading labels

 - oats – a minority of people react to avenin, the protein in oats.
-Read about the introduction of oats here and find more information about oats for your patients here.
+Read about oats and the gluten free diet and find more information about oats for your patients here.

 NICE recommends to consider referring people with coeliac disease for intestinal biopsy if continued exposure to gluten has been excluded and;